Betrayal Trauma Therapist in Michigan

 You Trusted Someone.
 They Let You Down Now Nothing Feels Safe.

-You may find yourself cycling between numbness and overwhelm.
-Questioning your own memory and judgment.
-Feeling hypervigilant in relationships that used to feel safe.
-Wondering who you even are now that your whole world has been turned upside down.
+You may find yourself cycling between numbness and overwhelm, questioning your own memory and judgment, feeling hypervigilant in relationships that used to feel safe, and wondering who you even are now that your whole world has been turned upside down.

 This is not weakness.
 This is your nervous system responding to a very real wound.
 And it can heal.